aosabook/500lines/modeller/modeller.markdown

 This application-level callback system abstracts away the need for the rest of the system to know about operating system input.
 Each application-level callback represents a meaningful request within the application.
 The `Interaction` class acts as a translator between operating system events and application-level events.
 This means that if we decided to port the modeller to another toolkit in addition to GLUT, we would only need to replace the `Interaction` class with a class that converts the input from the new toolkit into the same set of meaningful application-level callbacks.

-We use the following callbacks and arguments:
+We use callbacks and arguments in \aosatblref{500l.tbl.callbacks}.

 <markdown>
 |Callback       | Arguments          | Purpose  |